 Ladies and gentlemen,

-Welcome to Veritas, an unnamed open source endeavour, enterprise in sheer originality, something akin to Athenian agora of information spaces.
+Welcome to Veritas—an unnamed open source endeavour, enterprise of sheer originality, something akin to Athenian agora of information spaces.